Kambo: Definition, Ingredients, Application, Side Effects, Cost

 The Kambo is performed in the following way:

-How Long It Takes to Perform Kambo?
+How Long It Takes to Perform Kambo in Florida?

-It takes approximately 30 to 60 minutes to perform Kambo, depending on the individual and the practitioner’s approach.
+It takes approximately 30 to 60 minutes to perform Kambo in Florida, depending on the individual and the practitioner’s approach.
 The process begins with preparation, where the practitioner creates small burns or punctures on the skin and applies the frog secretion.
 The immediate effects of Kambo, such as nausea, vomiting, sweating, or flushing, peak within 15 to 20 minutes and subside after 30 to 40 minutes.
 Once the intense phase is over, the individual is given time to rest and rehydrate, which extends the overall session time to about an hour.
 The entire ritual takes up to two hours, including preparation and recovery.

 Is Kambo a Potential Toxic Agent?